How to Get a Gun License: State by State

 New York requires a license for handgun purchases and possession.
 This license is valid for five years and must specify the caliber, make, and model of the firearm as well as the manufacturer's name and serial number.
 The license requires a background check.
 The potential licensee may only obtain the license if they are of "good moral character" and there is "no good cause" for denial of the license.

 There are additional specifics for permits in New York City, Nassau, Suffolk, and Westchester Counties.
-New York City permit is only valid for three years.
+A New York City permit is only valid for three years.

 North Carolina